Om1323/CARBON-RISK-AND-AI/README.md

+# CarbonRiskAI
+🌍 Overview
+CarbonRiskAI is a multi-modal AI system designed to estimate carbon risk scores of companies using both structured ESG data and unstructured sustainability reports.
+This project is aimed at addressing one of the most critical challenges in climate analytics and green finance.

 🔥 Why This Project Is Top-Tier (Hard + Valuable)
 ✅ 1.
 Multi-Modal AI
 Combines structured numeric data (emissions, ESG, certifications)